 What are the best beaches to go beachcombing on?

-The bristol channel was the central shipping passage to other countries from the UK, and thousands of ships sank along the coast due to bad weather conditions alone.
+The Bristol Channel was the main way for ships to leave the UK and go to other countries, but bad weather alone caused thousands of ships to sink along the coast.
 Many hospital ships and warships were blown up during the war, so that stretch of coast has untold history spilling onto its beaches just waiting to be found.
 Not to mention the people aboard the ships that would have thrown their rubbish overboard.